mi-1000/ftf/HELP.md

 ## How to set up WSL

 - During the project, we will need to use a Bash terminal at some point.
 If you use Linux or MacOS, that's not a problem for you, but if you are a Windows user like me, and you still want to be able to run a Unix-like system on your computer, there is a great solution that doesn't even require risking corrupting your system 🙂
 - The simplest way is to install the Windows Subsystem for Linux (aka WSL).
 Your computer integrates a Linux kernel, which Windows can use to make calls directly to Linux, just as if you had a second operating system.
-It is very lightweit, so you will not need more than 1-2 GB of free disk space.
+It is very lightweight, so you will not need more than 1-2 GB of free disk space.
 - The installation process is very straightforward:
   - You can use either CMD or PowerShell for this, I would recommend PowerShell, but it doesn't really matter.
   - Install WSL with an Ubuntu distribution by default: `wsl --install` - Note: if `wsl` doesn't work, try to use `wsl.exe` instead.